fightingxiaoxiao/CXX-002/case_drifting/README_en.md

 > How do I install the extended solver to run this case?

-[DPMFoamEx](http://github.com/fightingxiaoxiao/DPMFoamEx/)is a solver that highly depends on the OpenFOAM version.
-You should check the details of this solver in the [README](http://github.com/fightingxiaoxiao/DPMFoamEx/README.md) under[DPMFoamEx](http://github.com/fightingxiaoxiao/DPMFoamEx/).
+[DPMFoamEx](http://github.com/fightingxiaoxiao/DPMFoamEx/) is a solver that highly depends on the OpenFOAM version.
+You should check the details of this solver in the [README](http://github.com/fightingxiaoxiao/DPMFoamEx/README.md) under [DPMFoamEx](http://github.com/fightingxiaoxiao/DPMFoamEx/).